zhin327/100-days-Zachery-Log/README.md

 1/18/2022 Day 9 - Forgot to update yesterdays Github repository.
 Finished up some of the bootcamp and reviewing javascript material under I felt comfortable moving into the Pacman game.
 Currently halfway through the project, will be finishing and uploading it tomorrow.

 1/19/2022 Day 10 - Finished Coding the PacMan Project, Focused on learning, .contains, and moving through .CurrentIndex, to ensure the project would run correctly, A start game and an End Game function were added to, ofcourse, Start and end the game.
 I will be Updating Pac-Man more as I learn new skills through javaScript.
+Project Name "PacMan"